ShahsTestingZone/100-Days-of-Kotlin/log.md

 - I implement Glide into the project
 - I updated the OverView-ViewModel class to use live data for the parsed JSON Objects
 - I updated the res/layout/fragment_overview to bind the textView with the ViewModel
-- I created a binding adapter to pass to include in the xml file.
+- I created a binding adapter (Binding Adapters) to pass to include in the xml file.

 I still need to complete this lab and will finish it tmw.